-13.11 Section 14.25, states that:
+13.10 Section 8.66, state that:

-- "The cumulative visual, functional and environmental impacts of proposed, consented and planned tall buildings in an area must be considered when assessing tall building proposals and when developing plans for an area.
-Mitigation measures should be identified and designed into the provided and how should existing play provision be improved?) the following statement emphasises on wind

-"Playable spaces should be properly integrated into new development and the existing context [...]
-If [...]

-"Development is required to meet the highest standards of design, layout and construction [...].
-To achieve this, development must: [...] use design and construction techniques to ensure that the

-"Developments with tall buildings are required to [...] demonstrate that the development does not adversely impact on the microclimate and amenity of the application site and the surrounding area".

-"Tall buildings can significantly impact the quality and safety of the public realm (for example, [...] through generating adverse micro-climatic conditions, such as wind funnelling).
-They may [...] undermine the guality and value of adjacent developments.
-In low-or-medium rise residential neighbourhoods, tall

-"Proposals involving tall buildings will need to demonstrate how any adverse impacts on the microclimate will be mitigated in relation to wind [...]
+- "Proposals involving tall buildings will need to demonstrate how any adverse impacts on the microclimate will be mitigated in relation to wind [...]
 Buildings over 30 metres in height and/or substantially taller than the surrounding area and/or over 150 units must be tested against the industry standard Lawson criteria in relation to wind.
-The testing of the following scenarios will be required as part of the planning

-The development with surrounding cumulative developments without mitigation/landscaping.

-- The development with surrounding cumulative developments with the inclusion of

-- Specific details on the required mitigation measures must be provided, including where and how

-It is essential that any required mitigation measures are tested as part of the application.
+The testing of the following scenarios will be required as part of the planning application. - Baseline (i.e. the situation at the time of submission). - The proposed development without mitigation/landscaping. - The development with surrounding cumulative developments without mitigation/landscaping. - The development with the inclusion of mitigation/landscaping. - The development with surrounding cumulative developments with the inclusion of mitigation/landscaping. - Specific details on the required mitigation measures must be provided, including where and how these measures will be implemented. - It is essential that any required mitigation measures are tested as part of the application.
 This is to ensure that the mitigation is adequate, and can therefore be relied upon.
-The mitigation must be implemented prior to occupation of any part of the development and retained for the duration of the
+The mitigation must be implemented prior to occupation of any part of the development and retained for the duration of the development." - 13.11 Section 14.25, states that:

-Greater London Authority, 2012.
-Shaping Neighbourhoods: Play and Informal Recreation Supplementary Planning Guidance.
-London.
-GLA

-&lt;sup>1 Department for Communities and Local Government, 2021.
+1 Department for Communities and Local Government, 2021.
 Revised National Planning Policy Framework.
 London.
 HMSO.

-&lt;sup>2 Ministry of Housing, Communities & Local Government, 2019.
+2 Ministry of Housing, Communities & Local Government, 2019.
 Planning Practice Guidance